andrew/ultimate-awesome/README.md

 - [awesome-small-dev-shops](https://github.com/gilbertginsberg/awesome-small-dev-shops) - 😎 A curated list of awesome small dev shops  (<= 30 employees).
 - [DeepLearning-pwcn](https://github.com/Gojay001/DeepLearning-pwcn) - There are paper with code and note in terms of deep learning.
 - [awesome-command-palette](https://github.com/gorkemcetin/awesome-command-palette) - Awesome command palette libraries, implementations and blog posts.
-- [Awesome-MCP-Servers-directory](https://github.com/habitoai/Awesome-MCP-Servers-directory) - A comprehensive collection of Model Context Protocol (MCP) servers categorized by functionality.
-This repository helps developers and AI enthusiasts discover and utilize the wide array of available MCP servers for various applications.
 - [awesome-administration](https://github.com/hacklschorsch/awesome-administration) - A curated list of open government initiatives - public money, public code!.
 - [awesome-ai-gtm](https://github.com/hculap/awesome-ai-gtm) - A curated list of AI agents and tools for building autonomous Go-to-Market (GTM) funnels - from ideation to customer success.
 - [awesome-ai-api-projects](https://github.com/HeMuling/awesome-ai-api-projects) - A list of projects that can use various ai api 可以使用ai api的各种项目列表.